 Animal Kingdom Lodge Review - Arrival and Lobby

-As per our usual plans, we flew in on a morning flight (a great way to get the best deals on flights) and arrived at the hotel at about noon.
+As per our usual plans, we flew in on a morning flight (a great way to get the best deals on flights) and took Disney’s Magical Express, arriving at the hotel at about noon.
 Our room wasn’t ready (check-in was 3PM), so we gathered ourselves in the lobby.

 The Animal Kingdom Lodge lobby is one of the more beautiful ones in Disney World.
 We like the specious lobbies of the Wilderness Lodge, Grand Floridian, Polynesian, and Animal Kingdom Lodge much more than the comparably cramped lobbies of the Yacht Club, Beach Club, and Boardwalk.